thewebchameleon/Template.MVC/README.md

 - Uses the Request / Response pattern
 - Each view has a dedicated ViewModel
 - Business logic is contained within the Service layer
-- Caching is used for lookup data
+- Caching is used for lookup data via an `ICacheProvider`

 ### UI
 - [JQuery](https://jquery.com/)